Skip to main content

 End Sub

-3. Then, press F5 key to run this code, and a prompt box will appear, select the range that you want to remove the line breaks, see screenshot:
+3. Then, press "F5" key to run this code, and a prompt box will appear.
+Select the range from which you want to remove the line breaks, as shown in the screenshot below:

 Remove line break characters from text strings with a smart option